vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+[ Bug fix ][ Child page index ] In the case of automatically inserting the child page list without using a block, the issue where all pages were displayed in WordPress 6.5 has been fixed.

 = 9.97.0 =
 [ Specification Change ] Grouping in the activation interface.
 [ Bug fix ][ Child page index ] Fix className vulnerability.